 Something most people will never see.
 The Needle ridge gets much worse...there is also a vertical waterfall chute to the right of it...and some beautifully inaccessible topography.
 I only wish the lighting was better for photos.

 Something else that disappointed me about the summit: no log book or geocache.
 I figured I'd find something like that, but found only an old green bottle (empty).
 There was nothing else on this summit - or the climb up - to show that people visit.
 No ribbons, ropes, cut marks.
 And fortunately no trash.
 I thought about tucking my business card inside the bottle, but decided to leave the area as pristine as I found it.
 Almost packed out the bottle...

 By 3:00ish I felt a couple rain drops and began to head down.
 Did not want to deal with crappy WET rock.
-I did take a final scan around the valley (THREE PHOTOS) and try to figure where the Iao to Lahaina trail might be.
+I did take a final scan around the valley (SEE THREE PHOTOS BELOW) and try to figure where the Iao to Lahaina trail might be.
 Anyone's guess.
 I also took a final photo of the route back down (PHOTO) once I had an open line of sight and good footing.